mbvillalonga/nail-polish-db/README.md

   - Added to models.py: 4/6/25
   - Added to app.py: 4/6/25

+### Edit route and form

+- Implement a way to edit individual records in the Flask app, in case of data entry errors.

 ### Polish list

 - Tags for easy filtering by finish, colors, etc.: Create a many-to-many relationship